 *All Other States Require DBAs if you'll be operating under one.

+Conclusion...

 1) DBAs Are Not Legal Business Structures; but they do allow you to operate under a Fictitious or Trade Name.

 2) Whether you want to expand your business into different branches, you want more privacy and flexibility, if you're looking to enhance your branding, or opt for a rebrand; DBAs are an easy way to put your best business foot forward at any given time.